junxit/us-congress-bills-112/metadata.md

 - 2011-05-20 — Placed on the Union Calendar, Calendar No. 43.
 - 2011-05-20 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 112-82.
 Filed late, pursuant to previous special order.
 - 2011-05-20 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 112-82.
 Filed late, pursuant to previous special order.
+- 2011-05-23 — Considered under suspension of the rules. (consideration: CR H3308-3310)
+- 2011-05-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1407.
+- 2011-05-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-05-23 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
+- 2011-05-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3308-3309)
+- 2011-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3308-3309)